-I have created a Gmail address and set up email forwarding for my domain email address.
-This way even if someone wants to reply to the email, I will still receive it.
+You can create a Gmail address and set up email forwarding for your domain email address.
+This way even if someone wants to reply to the email, you will still receive it.

-If you are using AWS route 53 DNS service, you need to add the MX record.
-Just create new records and add the value given by your domain provider, that will create the email forward.
+If you are using the AWS route 53 DNS service, you need to add the MX record.
+Just create new records and add the value given by your domain provider, which will create the email forward.